Mike Slinn

 Onwards to Part 2!

-The second article in this series describes in detail how the Jekyll plugin was constructed and published as an open-source Ruby gem.
+The Making a Jekyll Plugin as a Ruby Gem in this series describes in detail how the Jekyll plugin was constructed and published as an open-source Ruby gem.

 About the Author